The worm doth woo the mortal, death claims a living bride,

 “And, the one’s you don’t arrest?”

 “The ones I shoot, you mean?
 I just decide in the moment whether the guy needs shot or not.
 Like any other cop does.
 Only I’m better at it.”
 She leaned back, the way a therapist would.
 I didn’t like that much.
-“Latest guy?
+“This latest guy?
 The guy with the two kids.
 He didn’t need shot, even though he’d already shot some folks.”

 She sat as still as a frog on a lily pad.
 She wasn’t buying it.